alexkubica/alexkubica/README.md

 # Alex Kubica 🐙

-Web3 news and resources 🚀
+I share with you the latest Web3 news and resources 🚀

-We should own our data

 [Web Presence 🌐](https://link3.to/alexkubica)